kunxin-chor/fabula-ultima/The Mind Maze/Boons.md

 ## Obtaining Boons
 * To obtain a boon from a Shard, you must possess the Shard.
-* To obtain a boon from the Icon, you must either
+* To obtain a boon from the Icon, you must **first** either
 	* Locate a shrine to the Icon while exploring the Mind Maze
 	* Purchase the `Devotion` upgrade and select an Icon
+* After you fulfill the above two conditions, during a `travel turn`, one PC must take the `Petitioner` role to purchase a boon.
+* To activate a boon that you have already purchased, one PC must play the role of the `Petitioner` during the travel turn.

 ## Shard of Vision